Surgery Scheduling in Flexible Operating Rooms by using a Convex Surrogate Model of Second-Stage Costs: Surrogate model-based two-stage stochastic programming for the

+\paragraph{Surrogate model of second-stage costs.} Assume (temporarily) that no emergency is ever allocated to block $b$, i.e., $z_{jb}=0$, for all $j=1,\ldots,n_e$.
+The optimal second-stage costs of block $b$ are thus equal to $\phi_b(x,0)$.

-\paragraph{Surrogate model of second-stage costs.} We observed numerically that $\phi_b(x)$ can be approximated very well with a convex function depending solely on the specialty $s=s(b)$ and the total expected processing time assigned to block $b$, i.e., there exist convex functions $f_s:\mathbb{R}\mapsto\mathbb{R}$ such that $\phi_b(x) \approx f_{s(b)}(\sum_{i\in I} x_{ib} \mathbb{E}[P_i])$.
+We observed numerically that $\phi_b(x,0)$ can be very well approximated by a convex function depending solely on the specialty $s=s(b)$ and the total expected processing time assigned to block $b$, i.e., there exist convex functions $f_s:\mathbb{R}\mapsto\mathbb{R}$ such that $\phi_b(x,0) \approx f_{s(b)}(\sum_{i\in I_b} x_{ib} \mathbb{E}[P_i])$.
 To compute these approximations, in a preprocessing step we solve the LP~\eqref{LPstage2} $N=1000$ times for each surgical specialty $s\in S$, for a different choice of $n_b$ and different random variables $P_1,\ldots,P_{n_b}$ generated for the specialty $s$, following the procedure described in Section~\ref{sec:assumptions}.
 From this process, we get a set of $N$ points with coordinates $x_k:= \sum_{i=1}^{n_b} \mathbb{E}[P_i]$ and $y_k := \phi_b^*$, the optimal value of the LP.
-Note that the computing time does not really matters during this pre-processing step, so $K$ can be set to a large value; in our experiments we used $K=1000$.
+Note that the computing time of this pre-processing step does not really matter since it is carried out a single time, so $K$ can be set to a large value; in our experiments we used $K=1000$.